 Housing costs in Saint Johns are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Florida.

 Saint Johns is a decidedly white-collar town, with fully 92.72% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Saint Johns is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Saint Johns who work in management occupations (17.34%), sales jobs (13.80%), and office and administrative support (11.44%).

 Also of interest is that Saint Johns has more people living here who work in computers and math than 95% of the places in the US.

 The most common language spoken in Saint Johns is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Polish.